CloudNationHQ/terraform-azure-vwan/examples/policy-inheritance/README.md

 }
 ```

-The local variable defined below will be utilized.
+The local below is utilized to store config,

 ```hcl
 locals {